kemitchell/reviewers-edition-upgrade.js/README.md

 assert(!upgrade('1e1u', '1e1u1c1d'))
 ```

-The function throws an error if it receives an invalid reviewers edition
+The function throws an error if it receives an invalid Reviewers Edition
 string argument.

 ```javascript